 87%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-structured skill that efficiently covers Azure AI Gateway configuration with actionable commands and excellent progressive disclosure.
-The main weakness is the lack of explicit validation steps for policy application, which is a potentially risky operation that could benefit from a verify-before-commit workflow.
+This is a well-structured skill that efficiently covers Azure AI Gateway configuration with concrete CLI commands, clear policy references, and excellent progressive disclosure.
+The main weakness is the lack of explicit validation steps in multi-step workflows like adding backends and applying policies, which could lead to silent failures.
+The troubleshooting table is a nice touch but doesn't substitute for inline verification steps.

 Suggestions